SantiagoBerna/BlogPostStreamingAssets/README.md

 - Takes care of making sure there is only one copy of a resource.
 - Has the best lookup speed for an element: O(1)

 However, we will not be storing the resources themselves in this map.
-First of all, we can't store resources of the same type in the same container, unless we use an inheritance hierarchy and ``dynamic_cast`` for ensuring proper type safety.
+First of all, we can't store resources of different types in the same container, unless we use an inheritance hierarchy and ``dynamic_cast`` for ensuring proper type safety.

 Aso take in mind that this system is asynchronous and we need to keep track of which resources are loading, loaded and unloaded.
 If we request two times for the same resource, we cannot send two tasks and load the resource twice, since it would break our initial requirement of unique assets.
 To solve this, I used a double indirection setup.